kamikaze0923/mcs_eval2_submission/README.md

 The latest release of the MCS Unity app is `0.0.10`

-If you are running a Linux Machine:

 1. [Download the Latest MCS Unity App](https://github.com/NextCenturyCorporation/MCS/releases/download/0.0.10/MCS-AI2-THOR-Unity-App-v0.0.10.x86_64)

 2. [Download the Latest MCS Unity Data Directory TAR](https://github.com/NextCenturyCorporation/MCS/releases/download/0.0.10/MCS-AI2-THOR-Unity-App-v0.0.10_Data.tar.gz)

-3. Ensure that both the Unity App and the TAR are in the same directory called "unity_app" under the main directory.
+3. Ensure that both the Unity App and the TAR are in the same directory called "unity_app".

 4. Untar the Data Directory: